Bedrooms 2, Sleeps 4

 Outside, there is a mature secluded garden offering a variety of places to sit either in sun or shade and take in the views.
-Each cottage has its own private garden terrace where meals can be enjoyed al-fresco.
+Each cottage has its own private garden terrace where meals can be enjoyed al fresco.
 For our younger guests there is a communal indoor games room with table football, darts and a junior snooker/pool table.
 There is also a table tennis table and a selection of garden games such as badminton and boules for our more energetic guests.
 The English owners live on the opposite side of this country lane and are on hand to offer advice and help when necessary.
-Visitors are free to wander in the owners’ five acres of wooded grounds where they can meet (and feed!) the pet goats and chickens.
+Visitors are free to wander in the owners’ 5 acres of wooded grounds where they can meet (and feed!) the pet goats and chickens.

 For those in search of outdoor pursuits bicycle hire, horse riding, and canoeing are all within easy reach.
 Along with the numerous local markets and many opportunities to taste the local specialities of foie gras, truffles and all things walnut (walnut cake, aperitif or just chocolate covered), La Vieille Ferme offers something for all ages and tastes.

 We only began advertising on this site in 2018 and we cannot publish any reviews here from previous sites used.
-However, below are a few examples, each of these guests gave us a five (out of five) star rating:
+However, below are a few examples, each of these guests gave us a 5 (out of 5) star rating:

 La Vieille Ferme 3rd to 10th September 2016